SimBil91/diamondhandscoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [HubucoinTalk](https://hubucointalk.io/) forums.
+* Discuss on the [DiamondHandsCoinTalk](https://diamondhandscointalk.io/) forums.
-* Discuss general Hubucoin development on #hubucoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=hubucoin-dev.
+* Discuss general DiamondHandsCoin development on #diamondhandscoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=diamondhandscoin-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)